1999 Tulsa County double murder: Rescheduled execution date for Hanson in 2025

 A clemency hearing was scheduled for Hanson on May 7, 2025, and Hanson's lawyers planned to seek the commutation of Hanson's death sentence to life without parole.
 Oklahoma Attorney General Gentner Drummond urged Oklahoma Pardon and Parole Board to deny clemency for Hanson: "It is my firm hope that any plea for clemency is denied for the man who brutally murdered 77-year-old Mary Bowles more than 25 years ago," said Drummond.
 "This murderer's execution has been delayed for far too long.
 I am committed to ensuring that the Bowles family finally sees that justice is done for their loved one."

-On May 7, 2025, by a 3–2 decision, the Oklahoma Pardon and Parole Board voted to refuse clemency for Hanson, and this led to Oklahoma Governor Kevin Stitt unable to commute Hanson's sentence to life without parole.
+On May 7, 2025, by a 3–2 decision, the Oklahoma Pardon and Parole Board voted to refuse clemency for Hanson, and this led to Oklahoma Governor Kevin Stitt becoming unable to commute Hanson's sentence to life without parole.

 On June 9, 2025, three days before his scheduled execution was to proceed, an Oklahoma judge temporarily stayed his execution.
 Hanson's lawyers claimed he didn't receive a fair clemency hearing, further claiming a board member, Sean Malloy, was not impartial to Hanson's case.
 However, the Oklahoma Court of Criminal Appeals overturned the stay on June 10, 2025, clearing the way for his execution to take place on June 12.
 In addition, the U.S Supreme Court declined to hear Hanson’s final appeal hours before his scheduled execution.